Premiership of Boris Johnson: G7 summit

 Johnson chaired the 47th G7 summit, which was held from 11 to 13 June 2021 in Cornwall, England.
 He invited leaders from India, South Korea, South Africa and Australia.
 Australia welcomed the official invitation.
 Moon Jae-in, President of South Korea, accepted the invitation and extended an invitation to Johnson to attend the Partnering for Green Growth and the Global Goals 2030 (P4G Summit) in May 2021, which Johnson accepted.
 Narendra Modi, Prime Minister of India, also accepted the invitation.
-It was suggested that Johnson is attempting to expand the G7 group, a meeting forum for the world's leading economies, to create the D10, a forum for the world's ten leading democracies.
+It was suggested that Johnson is attempting to expand the G7 group, a meeting forum for the world's leading economies, to create the D-10, a forum for the world's ten leading democracies.

 The 2021 summit was the first summit attended by Italian Prime Minister Mario Draghi and US President Joe Biden, and was the last summit attended by German Chancellor Angela Merkel.
 It was also the first and only summit for Japanese Prime Minister Yoshihide Suga.

+Chagos dispute

+The United Kingdom and Mauritius dispute the sovereignty of the Chagos Archipelago in the Indian Ocean.
+In February 2019, the International Court of Justice in The Hague issued an advisory opinion stating that the UK has an obligation to bring to an end its administration of the Chagos archipelago as rapidly as possible.
+In June 2020, 30 British MPs – including Labour, SNP and Liberal Democrats – signed a letter calling on Prime Minister Johnson to act immediately on the ICJ ruling.
+However, the Foreign Office rejected the advisory opinion.
+Johnson disputed Mauritian claims to sovereignty over the Chagos.